You can email the Director of International Students at email@example.com

 In Year 12 (age 16) students study up to six subjects for NCEA Level 2.
 Most schools will be including a wide range of non-traditional subjects at this level.

-New Zealand has 8 state Universities and 20 Institutes of Technology offering a wide range of degrees, diplomas and certificates which are recognised throughout the world.
+New Zealand's education system is among the best in the world and its NCEA qualifications are recognised by universities worldwide.
+New Zealand has 8 Universities and 16 Institutes of Technology offering a wide range of degrees, diplomas and certificates.